Abrock3/E-Commerce-Backend/README.md

 Some code was provided by the instructional staff at the Georgia Tech full stack developer boot camp I'm attending.

-Insomnia was used to test and display the server's functions in screenshots and a video: https://insomnia.rest/
+Insomnia was used to test and display the server's functions in the provided screenshots and a video: https://insomnia.rest/

 ## License

 Copyright 2022 Adam Brock

 This program is licensed using the MIT license: https://opensource.org/licenses/MIT.